ltiwana/UnInstall-Any-App-Using-Powershell/README.md

-# I will post the instructions soon.
+# Instructions are coming soon.